 It’s a strangely familiar approach to a story about a peerless figure, and all the stranger considering that Shakespeare — it seems — lived to appreciate the magnitude of his accomplishments.
 Bards, they’re just like us!
 From start to finish, the film shares in its protagonist’s struggle to reconcile the planetary sweep of his genius with the personal nature of its consequences, and Branagh’s performance, though always compelling, never lands on a legible balance between “immortal talent” and “devoted family man.”
 Both in front of and behind the camera, he makes the transition from one side of Shakespeare to the other with all the grace you might expect of a movie that combines the pace of “A Quiet Passion” with the ham(net)-fisted patriarchal redemption of “Steve Jobs.”
 The result is a portrait that’s equally sullen and playful, clever and confused; for all its pleasures, “All Is True” never amounts to the sum of all the many parts that Shakespeare may have played in his time or thereafter.

-Sony Pictures Classics will release “All Is True” in theaters in February 2019.
+Sony Pictures Classics will release “All Is True” in theaters on May 10, 2019.